 - Complete a Request for a Child Protection Registry Check: VT EMPLOYER.

-- Make sure the current or prospective employee/contractor/volunteer signs the form authorizing us to disclose any information we find to you.
+- Make sure the current/prospective employee, contractor or volunteer signs the form authorizing us to conduct the search & disclose any information we find to you.

 What happens next?